-When we are communicating, we are emitting mental images constantly.
-These associations of images pass us through so fast that we do not usually realize it.
-To learn more about communication with animals, these stages, which are related to sensory and extrasensory skills (clair-clairvoyance, clair-audience, clair-sentience, clear-olfaction and clear-knowledge) can be acknowledged and observed.
-They are abilities which are within the reach of everyone, they go beyond our common sense and can be refined with practice.
+When we are communicating, we are emitting mental images constantly that can be picked up in the ether.
+These associations of images pass us through so fast that we do not usually realize that it is what is going on.
+To learn more about communication with animals, these stages, which are related to sensory and extrasensory abilities such as clairvoyance, clairaudience, clairsentience, clairolfaction and clairknowing, can be acknowledged and observed.
+They are skills which are within the reach of everyone, they go beyond our common ways of perceiving and can be refined with practice.

 The animal kingdom

-Many species are connected to a kind of consciousness of unity where everyone is part of the collective and works for the common balance.
-In the wild, free violence rarely exists even though predation is present.
+In the wild, violence rarely exists even though predation is present.
 When we are children, the death of animals, whether domestic ones or wild, is for the majority of us one of the first losses we face.
-On the other hand, man is often in a hierarchical relationship with the other kingdoms.
-Yet we have so much to learn from each other.
+Later on the journey I have reflected on the fact that most of these animals were AI.
 Cats seem to perceive things that humans do not pick up, such as orbs or Hartmann’s cross energy fields, intersections of the magnetic lines of the Earth’s field, on which they sometimes sleep.
 Some researchers have looked at the invisible link between animals, their environment and their guardians.
 Numerous studies have reported animals’ extrasensory faculties such as telepathy and premonition (especially at the time of the death of their guardian).
 Scientific research shows that rats show empathy towards one another: they will prefer to release one of their colleagues in pain rather than being rewarded with food.
 Increasing urbanization, pollution, inappropriate food, dressage: today, many animals are disconnected from their primary essence, but also from some of their cognitive skills.
 However, if we observe them, animals can be great teachers and we are lucky to come at their encounter via the sense of touch.

 A call for the animal cause